 Furthermore, the substrate/base material is 20% PLA which has a very slow decomposition rate outside of a controlled environment.

-PLA is a vegetable-based plastic made from corn starch and often called biodegradable.
+PLA is a vegetable-based plastic made from corn starch and is often called biodegradable.

 However, even though PLA plastic is biodegradable, it will only be fully decomposed within three months when having specific and controlled composting conditions.